 Don't underestimate Step 1.
 It is the most important step in the process.
 Hands down.

 Taking time for brand discovery and inspiration gathering helped me focus my ideas as a business owner and choose a direction that was right for AllieMarie Design.
 This ensured that my new visual identity would align with my business goals and who I am deep down as a brand.
 I can say with confidence that my new visual identity would not be successful without this first step.

-I feel this so strongly that I revamped my Branding Workbook to make it more in-depth and comprehensive.
-My hope is the workbook will stimulate more thoughtful responses and discussions during my visual branding process, which is beneficial for both me as the designer and my clients as the business owners as they dig deeper into their brand.
+I feel this so strongly that I revamped my Branding Workbook (part of my brand discovery process) to make it more in-depth and comprehensive.
+My hope is the workbook will stimulate more thoughtful responses and discussions, which is beneficial for both me as the designer and my clients as the business owners as they dig deeper into their brand.